 Creating and Leveraging Contacts: In most industries, it can be more about who you know than what you know, and that maxim certainly applies in media buying.
 One of the reasons why media buyers are able to create such great ROIs for clients is because they know the right people in the right places.

 Knowing Where the Space Is and How to Get It: As much as knowing the right people matters, a media buyer also needs to have an impressive understanding of exactly which media channels appeal to which cohorts of society.
 The ultimate goal is to find the perfect space to get the best return for the client, then negotiate like their life depends on it to get even more.

 Tweaking and Perfecting Campaigns in Motion: Once the strategy leaves the planner’s hands, it becomes the media buyer’s baby.
 It is up to them to optimize the channels being used to ensure the campaign’s effectiveness throughout its lifecycle.
 During this period, the media buyer will have to be flexible, gathering and interpreting data about the campaign’s performance.
 Certain tools, such as real-time bidding for ad space and programmatic advertising, allow buyers to make instantaneous shifts in direction to keep the project aligned and on the right course.

-While for some, media planning vs. media buying might be an actual dispute, with one side trying to outdo the other, in our experience, they work best when both are in harmony.
+While for some, media planning vs. media buying might be an actual dispute, with one side trying to outdo the other, in our experience, the best media planning agencies know that they work best when both are in harmony.
 That’s why we have always believed, and proved through our results, that an integrated approach to creating, planning and disseminating your message always delivers the best ROI for advertising spend.
 Talk to us and find out for yourself.